ldn-softdev/jtc/User Guide.md

 #### Inserting objects into objects
-while insertion into arrays is obvious (well, so far), insertion into object requires clarification:
+while insertion into arrays is obvious (well, so far), insertion into objects requires clarification:
-- objects merged always recursively
+- objects always merged recursively
-- in case of clashing labels - destination is preserved while source is discarded
+- in case of the clashing labels, by default, the destination is preserved while source of insertion is discarded

-To illustrate: let's insert a JSON structure: `{ "PO box": null, "street address": null }` into the last record's `address`:
+To illustrate, let's insert a JSON structure: `{ "PO box": null, "street address": null }` into the last record's `address`:
 ```
 bash $ <ab.json jtc -w'[0][-1:][address]' -l
 "address": {